nudge-ai-agent/nudge-ai-agent.github.io/docs/privacy-policy/index.md

 # Privacy Policy

-## 개요
+## Overview
-이 개인정보 처리방침은 Nudge AI Agent가 사용자의 개인정보를 어떻게 수집, 사용, 보호하는지 설명합니다.
+This Privacy Policy explains how Nudge AI Agent collects, uses, and protects your personal information.

-## 1. 수집하는 개인정보 항목
+## 1. Personal Information Collected
-- 서비스 이용 기록
+- Service usage records
-- 사용자 설정 정보
+- User settings information
-- 기타 서비스 이용 과정에서 생성되는 정보
+- Other information generated during service use

-## 2. 개인정보의 수집 및 이용목적
+## 2. Purpose of Collection and Use
-- 서비스 제공 및 개선
+- Service provision and improvement
-- 사용자 경험 최적화
+- Optimization of user experience
-- 서비스 관련 고객 지원
+- Customer support related to services

-## 3. 개인정보의 보유 및 이용기간
+## 3. Retention and Usage Period
-- 서비스 이용 계약 종료 시까지
+- Until termination of the service usage contract
-- 법령에 따른 보관의무가 있는 경우 해당 기간 동안 보관
+- For the duration required by law if there is a legal obligation to retain

-## 4. 개인정보의 파기
+## 4. Disposal of Personal Information
-- 목적 달성 후 지체 없이 파기
+- Disposed without delay after the purpose is achieved
-- 전자적 파일 형태의 경우 복구 및 재생이 불가능한 방법으로 영구 삭제
+- Electronic files are permanently deleted in a manner that prevents recovery and reproduction

-## 5. 이용자 권리
+## 5. User Rights
-- 개인정보 열람 요구
+- Right to request access to personal information
-- 오류 정정 요구
+- Right to request correction of errors
-- 삭제 요구
+- Right to request deletion
-- 처리정지 요구
+- Right to request suspension of processing

-## 6. 개인정보 보호책임자
+## 6. Personal Information Protection Officer
-- 이름: [이름]
+- Name: [Name]
-- 직책: [직책]
+- Position: [Position]
-- 연락처: [이메일]
+- Contact: [Email]

-## 7. 개인정보 처리방침 변경
+## 7. Changes to Privacy Policy
-- 이 개인정보 처리방침은 2024년 3월 24일부터 적용됩니다.
+- This Privacy Policy is effective from March 24, 2024.
-- 이전 개인정보 처리방침은 아래에서 확인할 수 있습니다.
+- Previous versions of the Privacy Policy can be viewed below.